Colombia's Avianca says its survival is in doubt due to coronavirus crisis

-SAO PAULO (Reuters) - There is “substantial doubt” about Avianca Holdings’ (AVT_p.CN) ability to stay in business due to the coronavirus crisis, the Colombian airline reported on Thursday, citing the conclusion of its financial auditors.
+SAO PAULO (Reuters) - There is “substantial doubt” about Avianca Holdings’ AVT_p.CN ability to stay in business due to the coronavirus crisis, the Colombian airline reported on Thursday, citing the conclusion of its financial auditors.

 Avianca, Latin America’s second-largest airline, made the disclosure in a securities filing with the U.S. Securities and Exchange Commission explaining why it was unable to file its 2019 annual report on time.